MadrigalStreetCartel/neuz/README.md

 3. Take a look at #How-To channel on discord for a full setup tutorial.

 ## Support Automation
+##### Stand-alone support:
 - Fill the slots as desired (Heal spell for the target you wanna heal, Food/Pills for yourself).
 - Target the character you want to follow in game.
+- Press Z to follow character
 - Engage

+##### Party support:
+It will follow the party leader by automatically selecting it from the party window, to make it work:
+- Enable the "Is it in a party?" toggle under settings
+- Position the party window names list in the top right corner and shrink it as much as possible from sides and below
+- Make sure to close all party windows before engaging.
+- Engage.
+It will also use F1 + C (action slot) to self-buff based on the "interval between buffs" timer.

 ## Slot Configuration